zack2016/smarthome/modules/http/README.md

 ## Requirements

-This module is running under SmmartHomeNG versions beyond v1.3.
+This module is running under SmartHomeNG versions beyond v1.3.
 It requires Python >= 3.4 as well as the lib **cherrypy**.
 You can install the libraries (python modules) with:

 ```
 (sudo apt-get install python-cherrypy)